• Skip to primary navigation

 I'm obsessed with Moscow Mules.
 I love the kick that ginger beer gives them.
 It's not quite spicy but still has a little bit of burn.
 YUM!

-But lately, I have been craving wine and cocktails at times when I can't have alcohol!
-This non-alcoholic Moscow Mule is based on the original Moscow Mule recipe, minus the vodka.
+But lately, I have been craving wine and cocktails at times when I can’t have alcohol!
+Which is why this Mule Mocktail is perfect!

 Related: Pina Colada Slush Recipe